thesse1/webmethods-api-gateway-staging/README.md

 }
 ```

-This example showcases HTTP Basic Authentication for the the Petstore demo API.
+This example showcases HTTP Basic Authentication for the Petstore demo API.
 The following user, group and team are authorized to use the API: testuser_01, testgroup_02 (with testuser_02) and testteam_03 (assigned to testgroup_03 with testuser_03).
 API Gateway will not automatically include the authorized user, group and team in the export.
 Therefore, testuser_01, testgroup_02 and testteam_03 must be included in export_payload.json explicitly.
-The dependant assets (testuser_02, testgroup_03 and testuser_03) will be included automatically.
+The dependent assets (testuser_02, testgroup_03 and testuser_03) will be included automatically.

 ### petstore-versioning